cemigo114/agent-benchmark-llm-eval/README.md

 # GPT-5 vs Claude Opus 4.1: A Comprehensive Agent Evaluation Study

-*Published: August 2025 | Author: AI Research Team*
+*Published: August 2025 | Author: Yuchen Fama

-The latest generation of large language models promises unprecedented capabilities in real-world applications.
+The latest generation of LLMs recently released by Anthropic and OpenAI promises unprecedented capabilities in real-world applications.
 But how do they actually perform when deployed as agents handling complex, multi-step tasks?
-We conducted a comprehensive evaluation comparing OpenAI's GPT-5 and Anthropic's Claude Opus 4.1 using the τ-bench methodology, focusing on tool-agent-user interactions in real-world retail scenarios.
+We conducted a comprehensive evaluation comparing OpenAI's GPT-5 and Anthropic's Claude Opus 4.1 using the τ-bench methodology, focusing on tool-agent-user interactions in real-world use cases.

-## 🎯 Executive Summary
+##  Conclusion

-**Winner: Claude Opus 4.1** with a 57.1% success rate vs GPT-5's 42.9% success rate (14.2% margin)
+**Winner: **Winner: Claude Opus 4.1** with a 57.1% success rate vs GPT-5's 42.9% success rate (14.2% margin)

-Our comprehensive 7-scenario evaluation revealed distinct performance characteristics between the models:

-- **Claude Opus 4.1**: Superior consistency, technical support, and professional quality ($0.015 cost)
+- **Claude Opus 4.1**: Superior consistency, technical support, and professional quality
-- **GPT-5**: Direct API integration with standard OpenAI pricing
+- **GPT-5**: Efficient business interactions and policy compliance
 - **Both models**: Struggle with discount policies and complex authorization scenarios

-## 🔬 Methodology
+##  Methodology

 ### Evaluation Framework